-Assume you have a simple robot arm with 2 joints (shoulder & elbow) and a gripper.
+Assume you have a simple robot arm with two joints (shoulder & elbow) and a gripper.
 You may wish to pick up a cup and raise it into the air.
 We can consider this entire motion sequence an Action, which consists of a collection of Frames.
 Let us first define the start and end of the desired Action.
-As you can imagine, there are many steps between the start and end, with the robot resulting in holding a cup.
+As you can imagine, there are many steps between the beginning and end, with the robot resulting in holding a cup.
 The Auto Position makes this very easy to accomplish by splitting the Action into a collection of frames.

 You can begin by defining the Frames required to complete the Action.
 The Frames are snapshots of how the robot can achieve the task.
 Notice in this example, the task is split into smaller frames.
 Frames are defined rather than having to program every servo movement.
 Later, the frames are added to an Action so they can be replayed programmatically.

 After creating the frames in the Auto Position config menu, you will end up with a list of frames with associated servo positions.